 Additional Information and Frequently Asked Questions (FAQs)

 - There is a new Apple MacBook Pro model available.
-Why am I (sometimes) getting a previous version?
+Why am I (sometimes) getting a previous model?

 - How do I learn about my new laptop package?